Using Compost in the Garden

 How to Side and Top Dress Garden Beds with Compost

-Side and top dressing with compost gradually builds up soil health, fertilizes plants, and is really easy to do.
+Side and top dressing with compost builds healthy soil, fertilizes plants, and is really easy to do.